Anthrobotics/anthro-docs/docs/getting started/tasks.md

 - Develop GUIs and software-based HMIs for interfacing and interacting with robots

-- Develop embedded control systems ICW the electronics team
+- Develop embedded control systems

 ### AI & ML Engineers + Technologists

 **What you'll be doing:**

-- Develop policies for humanoid robots ICW the software team
+- Develop policies for humanoid robots

 - Work with the software team on MPC for humanoids

-- Develop, train, build and deploy distributed SI systems across hundreds of anthro nodes
+- Develop, train, build and deploy distributed SI systems across hundreds of anthroids

 - Develop, train, build and deploy open-source, uncensored and unrestricted SI